-I am in charge of reviewing five areas of Westerville Library’s youth collection.
+I am in charge of reviewing six areas of Westerville Library’s youth collection.
 Some of these sections have included kids graphic novels, kids chapter books, first chapter books, and three non-fiction sections.
-I regularly review each of these areas for books in poor condition, and more thoroughly review every book in each section once a year.
+I regularly review each of these areas for books in poor condition and more thoroughly review every book in each section once a year.
 Books are pulled from the collection due to poor circulation, poor condition, outdated content, or inaccurate information.

-While I do not make all of the purchase decisions for these sections, I will recommend new books and replacement books to the youth collection development librarian.
+While I do not make final purchase decisions, I send new book and replacement book recommendations to the youth collection development librarian weekly.